Trumpeter swan: Minnesota

 As of 2013, the trumpeter swan is no longer listed as threatened in the state of Minnesota.
 In the winter months, a large population of trumpeter swans can be seen in the city of Monticello, Minnesota.

 Ontario

 The Ontario Trumpeter Swan Restoration Group started a conservation project in 1982, using eggs collected in the wild.
 Live birds have also been taken from the wild.
 Since then, 584 birds have been released in Ontario.
 Despite lead poisoning in the wild from shotgun pellets, the prospects for restoration are considered optimistic.
 As of 2021, the population was between 2500 and 3000, was stable, and no longer relied on rehabilitation facilities.

 Yellowstone National Park

-Yellowstone provides only marginal habitat for trumpeter swans and therefore may only limited to occasional residents and wintering migrants.
-As of 2019, 27 trumpeter swans were observed in the park, 21 adults and 7 cygnets.
-Scientists attribute the decline in the park's population to the loss of nests and nesting sites because of spring flooding caused by climate change.
-In 2019, 4 young swans were released in Hayden Valley, and 35 cygnets have been released over 7 years, though none of these cygnets have since nested in the park.
+Yellowstone National Park provides only marginal habitat for trumpeter swans and therefore may be limited to occasional residents and wintering migrants.
+Park biologists attribute the decline in the park's population to the loss of nests and nesting sites because of spring flooding caused by climate change.
+In 2023, Yellowstone biologists observed 29 trumpeter swans in the park: 26 adults and 3 cygnets.